-- 1 Pull the slide rearward and push the slide release/stop latch up to lock the slide to the rear.
+- shoot, it is recommended that you use the following procedure. - 1 Pull the slide rearward and push the slide release/stop latch up to lock the slide to the rear.
 Inspect the chamber to be sure it is empty (Figure 4, page 14). - 2 Remove the magazine from the pistol by pressing the magazine release button (Figure 5, page 15). - 3 With the chamber empty, close the slide by pushing the slide release/stop latch downward.
-To reduce the chance of inadvertently feeding a cartridge into the chamber from the magazine, close the slide by pushing the slide release/stop latch down and place the "safety" in the on safe position before inserting a loaded magazine. - 4 Place the "safety" up into the on safe position. - 5 Load a single cartridge into the magazine. - 6 Insert the magazine into the pistol, be certain that the magazine is pressed completely in and is retained by the magazine latch.
+To reduce the chance of inadvertently feeding a cartridge into the chamber from the magazine, close the slide by pushing the slide release/stop latch down and place the "safety" in the on safe position before inserting a loaded magazine. - 4 Place the "safety" up into the on safe position. - 5 Load a single cartridge into the magazine. - 6 Insert the magazine into the pistol, be certain that the magazine is pressed completely in and is retained by the magazine latch. - 7 When ready to fire, slide the "safety" lever down into the off safe position.

-- 7 When ready to fire, slide the "safety" lever down into the off safe position. - 8 Pull the slide completely back and release it.
+8 Pull the slide completely back and release it.
 It will move forward under spring pressure and feed the cartridge from the magazine into the chamber.